 Catalog Description

-Prerequisite: Completion of PHOT 70A with grade of "C" or better; and completion of PHOT 75 or 78 with grade of "C" or better
+Prerequisite: Completion of PHOT 70A with a grade of “C” or better

 Hours: 90 (36 lecture, 54 laboratory)

 Description: Additional creative and technical work with studio lighting and portfolio development.
 Concentration on refining studio techniques used in commercial and fine art photography.
 Students create a focused body of work over the course of the semester.
-Students must furnish digital storage media, printing paper and presentation materials.
-Providing an interchangeable lens digital camera recommended but not required.
 (CSU)

 Course Student Learning Outcomes

-- CSLO #2: Investigate industry requirements, services and resources.
+• CSLO #2: Investigate industry requirements and resources.

 Effective Term